 [The reforms] will allow us the choice to take gender off our birth certificate altogether, or allow parents to do this in the case of newborns.
 They will give parents of intersex infants much longer to decide how they register their child’s birth sex, so they can access expert advice and support.

-This unchanged medical approach frames intersex traits as “disorders of sex development”, that can be “fixed” by forced or coercive medical interventions.
+This unchanged medical approach is not simply about sex assignment; it frames intersex traits as “disorders of sex development”, that can be “fixed” by forced or coercive medical interventions.
 Such practices are “harmful practices”, the subject of profound concerns due to their human rights implications (CEDAW 2018; Public statement 2016; Carpenter 2018).
 Staff of IHRA are currently members of an expert reference group for an Australian Human Rights Commission inquiry (2018) on protecting the human rights of people born with variations in sex characteristics in the context of medical interventions.

 Without change, as described in the Darlington Statement (2017), the reforms exacerbate a situation where intersex bodies are “normalised” as either female or male while intersex identities are “othered” as neither female nor male (Carpenter 2018; IHRA 2019).